 Maintain a Healthy Diet

 During the winter, we’re so inclined to eat dense, warm foods to keep us toasty in the cold weather.
 We bring out the slow cooker and start hitting the soups.
 That’s fine, but don’t let it drastically change your diet.
-If you’re transitioning to “winter” foods, make sure to keep them low in fat and have appropriate portions.
 The extra food will bog you down and you’ll feel a lot more sluggish.

 Take Your Vitamins

 Start Planning for Spring

 If nothing else will keep your spirits up through March, start planning how you’re going to spend your warmer months.
 Thinking of taking a road trip with your best friend?
 Start mapping it out!
 I can’t think of a better way for surviving the winter blues!

 Make sure to check out these other posts you might like on Refined Revelry!